The Amityville Horror: Plot

 The book describes the house at 112 Ocean Avenue as remaining empty for 13 months after the DeFeo murders.
 In December 1975, George and Kathleen Lutz bought the house for what was considered to be a bargain price of $80,000.
 The five-bedroom house was built in Dutch Colonial style, and had a distinctive gambrel roof.
 It also had a swimming pool and a boathouse, as it was located on a canal.
 George and Kathy married in July 1975, and each had their own homes, but they wanted to start fresh with a new property.
 Kathy had three children from a previous marriage: Daniel, 9, Christopher, 7, and Melissa (Missy), 5.
 They also owned a crossbreed Malamute/Labrador dog named Harry.
 During their first inspection of the house, the real estate broker told them about the DeFeo murders and asked if this would affect their decision.
 After discussing the matter, they decided that it was not a problem.

 The Lutz family moved in on December 18, 1975.
 (Note: The prologue of The Amityville Horror states that "they moved in on December 23".
 In Chapter 1, the date is given as December 18.
 This discrepancy was criticized by Stephen and Roxanne Salch Kaplan in The Amityville Horror Conspiracy.
-Events in the book dated to the period before December 23 suggest that this date may be incorrect.)
+Events in the book dated to the period before December 23 suggest that the December 18 date may be incorrect.
+According to a contemporary news report, the Lutzes purchased the house on December 23 and moved in "a few days later".
+Another report from the same newspaper a few days later stated that the family moved in on December 18.
+Records held by the Suffolk County Clerk confirm that George and Kathleen Lutz purchased the house from the estate of Ronald and Louise DeFeo on December 23, 1975.)
 Much of the DeFeo family's furniture remained in the house and was included for $400 as part of the deal.
 A friend of George Lutz learned about the history of the house and insisted on having it blessed.
 At the time, George was a non-practicing Methodist and had no experience of what this would entail.
 Kathy was a non-practicing Catholic and explained the process.
 George knew a Catholic priest named Father Ray who agreed to carry out the house blessing (in Anson's book, real-life priest Father Ralph J. Pecoraro is referred to as Father Mancuso for privacy reasons).